 Instructions

-- Prepare the Cucumber - shred or grate your cucumber and transfer to the center of a cheesecloth or paper towels.
-Gather the cheesecloth at the center to make a little sack and squeeze as much liquid from the cucumber as possible.
+- Prepare the Cucumber: Shred or grate the cucumber and transfer it to the center of a cheesecloth, fine mesh strainer, or double-lined paper towel.
+Gather the cheesecloth at the center to make a little sack and squeeze as much excess moisture from the cucumber as possible.

-- Combine - Combine the cucumber, yogurt, fresh lemon juice, minced garlic, fresh dill, and salt and pepper, to taste, to a medium mixing bowl.
+- Combine: Combine the cucumber, yogurt, fresh lemon juice, minced garlic, fresh dill, salt, and black pepper in a medium mixing bowl.
 Mix well to combine.
+Season with additional salt and black pepper, to taste.

 Jessica's Notes